DSE VA Workbook Design Guide

 Questions to ask yourself

-Topic — artwork 3 — What is the focus of my third piece?
+Introduction of theme — artwork 3 — What is the focus of my third piece?

 Add photos or scans of your own workbook page here when ready.